inviduka/INVIKA/README.md

-Excellent—based on your INVIKA app (FastAPI + WebSockets + Gemini + Voice UI), here is a startup-grade, product-focused README.md that positions this as a futuristic AI companion platform, not just a demo.

-I’m giving you:

-1. ✅ Copy-paste ready README.md content

-2. 👀 A visual preview (how it will look on GitHub)

----

-✅ README.md (Copy & Paste)

 # 🚀 INVIKA — Your AI Companion, Reimagined

 > A futuristic, voice-enabled AI assistant with a real-time interactive UI, powered by FastAPI, WebSockets, and Google Gemini.